 April 16, 2013 / How To

-Learn riveting cold connection techniques for your jewelry designs.
-This guide covers how to rivet using jewelry making wire. ...
+Learn jewelry riveting cold connection techniques for your jewelry designs.
+This guide covers how to rivet using wire. ...

 Learn how to rivet your jewelry designs using wire cold connections.
-This guide will cover the essential findings you will need plus technique tips for success.
+This guide will cover the essential materials you will need plus technique tips for success.

-Riveting is one of the most popular cold connection methods there is.
-It allows you to join to pieces of metal, often sheet, without the use of heat or soldering.
-You can start riveting with a small number of tools, jewelry wire, and sheet or blanks.
+Jewelry riveting is one of the most popular cold connection methods there is.
+It allows you to join to pieces of metal, often silver sheet, without the use of heat or soldering.
+You can start riveting jewelry with a small number of tools, jewelry wire, and sheet or blanks.
 It’s a great way to enhance hand stamped jewelry and build your metal forming skills.
 This blog will go over the process of how to rivet and talk about a few popular types of rivets.

-The list below includes the tools and supplies you need to create a basic rivet.
+The list below includes the tools and supplies you need to create jewelry rivets.

 The following are optional tools that you may choose to use.